bazzscript/ldapp/README.md

 Articlw i wrote to guide you in installation (https://bezaleelnwabia.hashnode.dev/flutter-for-beginners-1-setup-and-introduction)

-After you have installed Flutter, you can run this project by opening the project directory in your terminal.
+After you have installed Flutter,

+Clone this project from [GitHub]()

+Then, run the following command in the project directory:
+- flutter create .

-And Run the Folloing Command in the following Order
+After you which you Run the Following Command in the following Order

 0- flutter clean
 1- flutter pub get
 2- flutter packages pub run build_runner build --delete-conflicting-outputs 3- flutter run -d windows | flutter run -d macos | flutter run -d linux

-then build the excutable with the following command
+Then build to build the executable ,that is the installer

 5- download Visual Studio 2019 or later it is required.
 Download at https://visualstudio.microsoft.com/downloads/.